Internships

 Awarding academic credit for an internship is at the discretion of your college or university.
 However, we will assist you in providing appropriate information as requested by your school.
 Arrangements for accreditation should be made before you begin the internship.

-No. Unfortunately we receive a high number of applicants and we must limit the available positions to graduates only.
+No. Unfortunately we receive a high number of applicants and we must limit the available positions to high school graduates only.

-This program is designed to enhance a course of study for an undergraduate student.
-While we may consider an application from students pursuing higher degrees (Law, Masters, etc.) it is important to keep in mind that the level of work is appropriate for those recently graduated, or currently pursuing their undergraduate degree.
+The Regional, Press, and Legislative Internship programs are designed to enhance a course of study for an undergraduate student.
+While we may consider an application from students pursuing higher degrees (Law, Masters, etc.) it is important to keep in mind that the level of work is appropriate for those recently graduated or currently pursuing their undergraduate degree.
+For those in Law school, we highly encourage you submit an application to the dedicated Legal internship program.

 As we receive applications from many qualified applicants, the application process is fairly competitive.
 However, our office always has a lot of work to do, which means we have many intern positions to fill.
 While summer is the most competitive session, spring and fall sessions tend to be somewhat less competitive.